kikweeisW2012/WiddleKnight/README.md

-# Konpaniondx
+# KonpanionDx

-### Konpaniondx is a forked HKMPpouch mod that adds a little knight to keep you company (works with CustomKnight)
+### KonpanionDx is a forked HKMPpouch mod that adds a little knight to keep you company (works with CustomKnight)

 # 0.2.1.0